oasis-tcs/openc2-jadn-im/imjadn-v1.0-cn01.md

 agreement about what the information conveys and how it can be used, deferring decisions on storage and transmission matters until a clear understanding of purpose has been reached.

+[[YTLee](#ytlee)] identifies the key benefit of an information model:

+> "The advantage of using an information model is that it can
+> provide sharable, stable, and organized structure of
+> information requirements for the domain context."

 > discussion based on RFC 8477